If you are interested in finding out more about these awards, please fill out our Preliminary Grants Application Form to set up an appointment.

 Please visit the UI U.S. Fulbright Student Program webpage.

-Graduate Fellowships for Study Abroad
+Undergraduate Scholarships for Study Abroad

-Please see Costs & Funding of Study Abroad.
+For information about undergraduate study abroad scholarships, see Costs & Funding of Study Abroad.

 Institutional Review Board Approval